Graeme Snooks: Books and articles

-Snooks has published more than 35 books and monographs, including: Depression and Recovery (1974), Domesday Economy (with J. McDonald) (1986), Economics Without Time (1993), Historical Analysis in Economics (1993), Portrait of the Family within the Total Economy (1994), Was the Industrial Revolution Necessary?, (1994), The Dynamic Society (1996), The Ephemeral Civilization (1997), The Laws of History (1998), Longrun Dynamics (1998), Global Transition (1999), The Global Crisis Makers (2000), The Collapse of Darwinism (2003), The Selfcreating Mind (2006), The Coming Eclipse, or The Triumph of Climate Mitigation Over Solar Revolution (2010), Dead God Rising.
+Snooks has published some 40 books and monographs, including: Depression and Recovery (1974), Domesday Economy (with J. McDonald) (1986), Economics Without Time (1993), Historical Analysis in Economics (1993), Portrait of the Family within the Total Economy (1994), Was the Industrial Revolution Necessary?, (1994), The Dynamic Society (1996), The Ephemeral Civilization (1997), The Laws of History (1998), Longrun Dynamics (1998), Global Transition (1999), The Global Crisis Makers (2000), The Collapse of Darwinism (2003), The Selfcreating Mind (2006), The Coming Eclipse, or The Triumph of Climate Mitigation Over Solar Revolution (2010), Dead God Rising.
 Religion and Science in the Universal Life-System (2010).
 The Death of Zarathustra.
-Notes on Truth for the Risk-Taker (2011), Ark of the Sun: the improbable voyage of life (November 2015), Ultimate Reality & its Dissidents (March 2016), Time's Gateway: a personal quest for ultimate reality (August 2017), Great Myths to Die For: essays on the ship of metaphysical fools (February 2021), Paradox of a Mindless Artificial Intelligence: the compelling case for a general dynamic theory of the mind (2024), Farewell Dear Fritz: a tribute to Friedrich Nietzsche (2025), Colonising Mars: how to create new worlds in space (2025), Unlocking the Mystery of the Cosmos: A realist general dynamic theory of the Strategic Superverse (2025), and The Strategically-Aware Cosmos (2025).
+Notes on Truth for the Risk-Taker (2011), Ark of the Sun: the improbable voyage of life (November 2015), Ultimate Reality & its Dissidents (March 2016), Time's Gateway: a personal quest for ultimate reality (August 2017), Great Myths to Die For: essays on the ship of metaphysical fools (February 2021), Paradox of a Mindless Artificial Intelligence: the compelling case for a general dynamic theory of the mind (2024), Farewell Dear Fritz: a tribute to Friedrich Nietzsche (2025), Colonising Mars: how to create new worlds in space (2025), Unlocking the Mystery of the Cosmos: A realist general dynamic theory of the Strategic Superverse (2025), The Strategically-Aware Cosmos (2025), and The Dynamic Theory of Everything: life, society, cosmos, and Superverse (2026).

 Snooks' book, Ark of the Sun provides an overview of his thinking over five decades on the dynamics of life and human society and reveals the underlying reality of life – the strategic logos – which is the ultimate complex living system.
 Ultimate Reality & its Dissidents provides a unique philosophy of life based on his realist general dynamic theory.
 Time's Gateway shows how these ideas emerged over the past fifty years.
 Great Myths to Die For shows how the metaphysical interventionists are undermining the survival of human civilization.
 Colonising Mars argues that the Red Planet will not be successfully settled until the Solar Revolution occurs on Earth to provide the huge demands for power to terraform the environment, and until a viable life-system (or strategic logos) is constructed on Mars - both uniquely predicted by his dynamic-strategy theory (DST).
 And Unlocking the Mystery of the Cosmos shows how the DST can be used to explore not only the dynamics of the universe and the laws that drive it, but also its origins and future as part of the Strategic Superverse.